johnjoeallen/edl/README.md

 </plugin>
 ```

+## 🚀 Deployment Scripts
+The `deployment/` folder contains a small, self-contained Maven deploy helper:
+- `deployment/deploy` runs snapshot vs release deployments by inspecting your `pom.xml`.
+- `deployment/provision-deploy` creates a `~/.m2/<config>-deploy.xml` from `deployment/deploy-template.xml`.
+- `deployment/.excludes` lists modules to skip during deploys.

+See `deployment/README.md` for full usage and examples.

 ## 🌱 Spring Handler Generation
 Enable the Spring handler to generate a `@RestControllerAdvice` in the same package.
-The handler catches the root exception and returns a response with `source`, `code`, `description`, `detail`, `recoverable`, and `details` where `details` is a JSON string.
+The handler catches the base exception and returns a response built from your `response` mapping (for example `source`, `code`, `description`, `details`, `recoverable`), where `details` is serialized to JSON.
 It uses Jackson `ObjectMapper`, so include `jackson-databind` at runtime.
 When this is enabled, every category must define `httpStatus`.

 ## 📖 Developer Guide
 See `DEV_GUIDE.md` for YAML examples, Maven usage, and generated exception usage.